silkodenis/swiftui-moviesdb-redux-app/README.md

 ## Acknowledgments

-Special thanks to [Oleksii Demedetskyi](https://github.com/oleksii-demedetskyi) for providing inspiration and some concepts such as normalized state, Graph, and view connector, which were adapted in this project.
+Special thanks to [Oleksii Demedetskyi](https://github.com/oleksii-demedetskyi) for providing inspiration and some concepts such as graph system over normalized state and view connector, which were adapted in this project.
 These concepts were originally presented in [SwiftUI-UDF-Demo](https://github.com/oleksii-demedetskyi/SwiftUI-UDF-Demo).

 ## License